dfinity/portal/docs/tutorials/02_create_your_first_app/06_add-frontend.md

 //Load the Simple Poll's question from the backend when the app loads document.addEventListener('DOMContentLoaded', async (e) => {
-  e.preventDefault();
+   //note that this is at beginning of the submit callback, this is deliberate
+  //This is so the default behavior is set BEFORE the awaits are called below e.preventDefault();

   // Query the question from the backend